davestewart/es-kit/docs/examples.md

 import { client } from './client'
 import { Queries as _ } from '@davestewart/es-kit'

-// use blocks to build the query const params = {
+// use helpers to build the query const params = {
   index: 'contacts',
   query: _.should([